3 Ways to Modify Your Yoga Practice

 I like to tell students to listen to their body more than they listen to me.
 After all, they’re the experts of their bodies and of how it’s feeling in any given moment.

 Of course, when so many of us come to yoga feeling disconnected from our bodies, it can be difficult to parse out what this advice really means.

 Yoga instructor Aisha Nash, the creator of Anti-Diet Yoga, has written about this conundrum on her Patreon page, where she shares resources on accessibility and self-acceptance.
 In one post, she points out that most of us are not used to paying attention to our body’s cues… until we experience pain.

 She writes, “with neurodivergency comes a lack of interoception.
 As in your brain can not understand the cues from your body.”

 For me, listening or paying attention to the body is an act of noticing: How does a pose feel?
 What are the feelings I’m feeling, and where am I feeling them?
 Am I experiencing pain?
 Discomfort?
 Where in the body do these feelings of discomfort exist?
 What might be eliciting the discomfort?

-Instead of playing the comparison game – trying to make your body look like those around you – try to push yourself deeper into a pose.
+Instead of playing the comparison game – trying to make your body look like those around you – play with the pose, paying attention to how it feels in the body.
 Use this practice of noticing in order to figure out how a pose might better serve you.